The Admin Team:

 Mason Smith is our trusted Field Operations Manager and Owner here at OKES.
 He grew up in Southern Illinois and says he was fortunate enough to spend his childhood running through creeks, climbing trees, and camping.
 Mason says, “There are a lot of magical places in the world and this is one of them.
 At the end of the day Southern Illinois just feels like home.”

-“Learn your land!
+Mason suggestion to landowners is to “Learn your land!
 Taking the time to educate yourself about the native and invasive plant species, geological qualities, and history of your land is more entertaining than many people would suspect.
 This can help you appreciate your land more deeply, and leads many to feel more invested in and connected to their property.”

 Mason wants to encourage landowners to reach out to OKES for all their land management needs, saying, “OKES has been hard at work restoring ecosystems for over a decade.
 Our passion for our work has attracted talented and dedicated individuals who care about your property for reasons beyond a paycheck.”